dirkharmsmerbitz/bob/README.md

 # create a snapshot of a EBS volume
 snapshot <volumeId>

-# send that volume to another region
+# send that snapshot to another region
 sendsnap <region>

 # simple things.. send a text